Psychology books in a store

 Transferred courses will be considered for credit toward a student's psychology requirements, but the grades from these courses will not be used in computing the cumulative average.

-A 42-hour sequence of courses is required for the B.A. and B.S. honors degree.
+A 45-hour sequence of courses is required for the B.S. honors degree.

-If you are interested in an Honors Degree in Psychology, see your faculty adviser.
+If you are interested in an Honors Degree in Psychology, see your faculty adviser no later than your junior year.

 Specialization Areas